spindriftgroup/gradle-startsql-repository/README.md

-`startSQLRepository` - Executes all configured startSQLRepository commands `startSQLRepository -PconfigName=<name>` - Executes a named startSQLRepository commands
+`startSQLRepository` - Executes all configured startSQLRepository commands `startSQLRepository -PconfigName=<name>` - Executes a named startSQLRepository commands `showConfigurations` - Shows startSQLRepository named configurations

 Default Configuration
 =====================

-- The task name is startSQLRepository and is not modifiable
+- The task names are `startSQLRepository` and `showConfigurations` and are not modifiable

 Example configuration overrides